ivanearisty/obsidian/Classes + Uni/PDS/MiniProject/Mini Project.md

     order_item_id int, -- sequential number identifying number of items included in the same order. product_id varchar(255), -- product unique identifier.
     seller_id varchar(255), -- seller unique identifier.
-HERE WE PROLLY WANT REFERENCE TO SELLER BUT RIP SELLER TABLE. shipping_limit_date date, -- seller shipping limit date for handling the order over to the logistic partner in format: 2017-10-02 10:56:33. price decimal(10, 2), -- item price in format _.00 freight_value decimal(10, 2), -- item freight value item in format _.00 (if an order has more than one item the freight value is splitted between items) primary key (order_id, order_item_id), -- combo pk
+HERE WE PROLLY WANT REFERENCE TO SELLER BUT RIP SELLER TABLE. shipping_limit_date datetime, -- seller shipping limit date for handling the order over to the logistic partner in format: 2017-10-02 10:56:33. price decimal(10, 2), -- item price in format _.00 freight_value decimal(10, 2), -- item freight value item in format _.00 (if an order has more than one item the freight value is splitted between items) primary key (order_id, order_item_id), -- combo pk